mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step5.md

-Let's show all namespaces in the current context
+Let's show all namespaces in the current context:

 `kubectl get namespaces`{{execute}}

-You can also use the shortened namepace option  `kubectl get ns`
+You can also use the `ns` option which is short for namepace `kubectl get ns`

-Now, let's deploy a container pod  in each in the frontend and backend namespaces
+Now, let's deploy a container pod in the frontend and backend namespaces:

-- Deploy an nginx container into the frontend namespace:
+-  Let's deploy a single  nginx container inthe frontend namespace using the `--generator` flag.

  `kubectl run nginx --generator=run-pod/v1 --image=nginx --namespace frontend`{{execute}}

-- Deploy a redis container into the backend namespace:
+- Deploy a redis container into the backend namespace: `--restart=Never`

   `kubectl run redis --generator=run-pod/v1 --image=redis -n backend`{{execute}}

 Currently, the active namespace is the default namespace.
 If we run the

  `kubectl get pods`{{execute}}

- We will not get any resource with the above command.
+ We will not get any resource.
 In order to show the newly created pods, we need to add `--namespace NAMESPACE-NAME`  or `-n` flag.

 - Let's try to get the nginx pod from the frontend namespace